 Cradle to Grave: The Color White VII

 The White that Binds (Pinning Ceremony) mixed media & collage on paper.
-JParadisi 2010
+JParadisi 2010 SOLD

 The color white is prominent in traditionally female rituals and ceremonies of western culture.
 Nursing, with its iconic white uniform, began as a woman’s occupation and stayed that way for many years.